melissawm/acquire-docs/docs/PythonAPI.md

         """

     def select_one_of(self, kind: DeviceKind, names: List[str]) -> Optional[DeviceIdentifier]:
-        """Selects one of the devices of the specified kind from the given list of names.
+        """Selects the first device in the list of devices that is of one of the specified kinds.

         Args:
             kind (DeviceKind): The type of device to select.